sabeydeedaya/docs/pages/dashboard/link-level-access.md

 	Please refer to the [Creating Quick Links](/links/quick-links/) article for an in-depth tutorial on how to create quick links.

 #### Bulk Create Links

+!!! warning "Aggregate Data Access Required"
+	Access to the Quick Link Export functionality also requires access to [Aggregate Data](aggregate-data-access.md)

 ![image](/_assets/img/pages/dashboard/access-levels/link-bulk-create.png)